 - The CET Future Faculty Institute requires up to 2 hours per week during the fall semester.
 If this results in an overage of hours because the student already has a 50% appointment, the Fellow should petition the Graduate School and the petition will be approved.

-- Available to attend fall CET Future Faculty Teaching Institute
+CET Future Faculty Teaching Institute (14 one-hour training sessions.)

 How will Fellows be selected?

 Fellows appointments happen at the department or school level.
 Fellows will be nominated by faculty who believe their students meet the criteria for the program.
 Nominations will be made to appropriate administrators (e.g., chairs, vice deans, etc.) for review.
 Administrators will ensure criteria are met, courses and funding are available, and that the Fellow and faculty mentor agree to the requirements of the fellowship before notifying the Graduate School and CET of the Fellow appointment.

 Fellow appointments should be reserved only for students who meet the criteria laid out on the program page.
 Appointments will be determined by students’ workload, performance, and progress, as well as course, funding, and faculty mentor availability.
 Appointments are made at the sole discretion of the department or school; they are not automatic or required.
 Schools or divisions within larger schools may appoint a maximum of 2 fellows.

 What are the dates of the required Fall institute training?